Tax transformation trends survey

 The business increasingly understands that tax needs a place at the table when major technology decisions, such as ERP upgrades, are made.

 Many in the survey are trying to exert a more significant influence over their function’s technology destiny.
-Nearly half (48%) of the respondents say they take a proactive and expansive approach to technology strategy, including redesigning their entire digital architecture.
-This represents a significant change in the attitudes of tax professionals to technology transformation.
-Another 29% of the respondents indicate they are proactive, albeit relating to specific systems and processes rather than the technology architecture as a whole.
+Nearly half (48%) say they take a proactive and expansive approach to technology strategy, including redesigning their entire digital architecture.
+This represents a step change in the attitudes of tax professionals to technology transformation.
+Another 29% indicate they are proactive, albeit relating to specific systems and processes rather than the technology architecture as a whole.

 Survey respondents revealed there is no single path to an optimal sourcing strategy for tax.
 Different business models, levels of technology maturity, digital transformation strategies, and capabilities of in-house talent make for different considerations when deciding what processes to outsource, for how long, and what conditions would dictate bringing them back in-house.